orra-dev/orra/docs/sdks/js-sdk.md

 # Orra JS SDK Documentation

-The JS SDK for Orra lets you transform your AI agents and services into reliable, production-ready Node.js components.
+The JS SDK for Orra lets you transform your AI agents, tools as services and services into reliable, production-ready Node.js components.

 ## Installation